android-hmueller01/JobLogTimer/README.md

 # ChangeLog

+V0.20a: versionCode 18, 18.11.2021 Mr
+- Changed some default values of the preferences

 V0.19: versionCode 17, 05.11.2021 Mr
 - Added home office function (no forced breaks)
 - Optimized work per day calculation, if there is more than one work time per day